Power Forward Performance in Semimartingale Markets with Stochastic Integrated Factors: Semimartingale Factor Model

 \end{itemize} The random function $f$ is given by

 \end{theorem}

-Before presenting the proof of Theorem~\ref{thm:existence}, we collect few observations in the following remark: \begin{remark} Assume $(R,Y)$ is QLC.
-Then: \begin{itemize} \item[{\rm(i)}] It follows from~\eqref{eq:optimcondQn22} that the predictable process of finite variation $V^M$ is continuous.
-Moreover, $V^M$ admits the explicit representation given by
+Before presenting the proof of Theorem~\ref{thm:existence}, we collect few observations in the following remark: \begin{remark} Observe that $(R,Y)$ is QLC.
+We can then make the following claims: \begin{itemize} \item[{\rm(i)}] As a consequence of from~\eqref{eq:optimcondQn22}, we have that the predictable process of finite variation $V^M$ is continuous.
+Moreover, the dynamics of $V^M$ is given by